colinbrineman/stocks-analysis/README.md

 The major advantages of refactoring code are that it can:
 1. help to optimize performance, thus allowing the analyst to get more work done in a given amount of time and with a given amount of processing capacity; and that it can
-2. make code more flexible and adaptable, thus allowing the analyst to change the code more easily to ask different questions or to work with different datasets.
+2. make code more flexible and adaptable, thus allowing the analyst to more easily ask different questions or work with different datasets.

 #### GENERAL DISADVANTAGES OF REFACTORING CODE
 The major disadvantages of refactoring code are that it can: